openvinotoolkit/datumaro/site/content/en/docs/formats/cityscapes.md

 Datumaro can convert a Cityscapes dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
 To get the expected result, convert the dataset to formats that support the segmentation task (e.g. PascalVOC, CamVID, etc.)

-There are few ways to convert a Cityscapes dataset to other dataset formats:
+There are several ways to convert a Cityscapes dataset to other dataset formats using CLI:

 ``` bash
 datum create